-Dr Laura García de Miguel starts with reminding us what in vitro fertilisation (IVF) is in fact.
-By definition, it’s a reproductive treatment that creates the embryos in the laboratory to maximise the chances of implantation.
+Dr Laura García de Miguel starts with reminding us what we mean by in vitro fertilisation (IVF).
+By definition, it is a reproductive treatment that creates embryos in a laboratory to maximise the chances of implantation.
 It is generally differentiated into a few types, such as own eggs and partner’s sperm, own eggs and donor’s sperm and egg donation (with partner’s or donor’s sperm).
 Additionally, there is also the ROPA method for lesbian couples – called ‘shared motherhood’- in which one partner is the egg donor and the other carries the pregnancy.
-Each of this treatment types can be conducted with the so-callled ‘normal IVF’ (when the egg and the sperm are left in the laboratory dish to fertilise on their own) and the ICSI (intracytoplasmic sperm injection) procedure when one sperm is injected directly into the egg.
-Dr García de Miguel also tells us about all the steps of IVF cycle that include ovarian stimulation, egg retrieval, sperm retrieval, fertilisation, embryo culture and embryo transfer.
+Each of this treatment types can be conducted with so-called ‘normal IVF’ (when the egg and the sperm are left in the laboratory dish to fertilise on their own) and the ICSI (intracytoplasmic sperm injection) procedure when one sperm is injected directly into the egg.
+Dr García de Miguel also talks about the various stages that the IVF cycle takes including ovarian stimulation, egg retrieval, sperm retrieval, fertilisation, embryo culture and embryo transfer.

 If IVF is done with egg donation, it requires the selection of an egg donor.
 Generally, such a person is younger than 30 years old and she has to undergo complex psychological, medical and genetical tests.
 In Spain, egg donation is anonymous – however, the selection is always done on the basis of recipient’s physical characteristics.
 The donor and the recipient have their cycles synchronised with hormonal treatment – the donor undergoes ovarian stimulation and egg retrieval whilst the recipient has the embryo transferred to her uterus and – as a result – gets pregnant and gives birth to a baby.

-At least, it would be ideal.
-But as we all know, life isn’t always this way and IVF treatment happens to be unsuccessful.
+At least, this is the desired scenario.
+But as we all know, life isn’t always this way and IVF treatments can be unsuccessful.
 Dr García de Miguel reminds us that the 50% of unsuccessful IVF is due to embryo abnormality.
 It is caused by different factors, such as poor ovarian reserve, male factor, poor embryo morphology or chromosomal disorders.
 Apart from that, the outcome of IVF may be negatively affected by endometrial receptivity and uterine abnormalities as well as coagulation and immunological disorders.

-Then, dr Laura García de Miguel goes on to explain IVF failures caused by eggs.
-In such a case, there are two options possible: doctors may decide to go for another round of IVF with own eggs or turn to egg donation.
+Dr Laura García de Miguel goes on to explain IVF failures caused by eggs.
+In such cases, there are two options possible: doctors may decide to go for another round of IVF with own eggs or turn to egg donation.
 In case of the former, it is possible to use melatonin, change a stimulation protocol, do a dual trigger shot or go for dual stimulation.
 If egg donation is a second choice, then the recommendation is to go for a fertility proven donor, do donors’ immunological selection if necessary and always do a day 5 embryo (blastocyst) transfer.